lepture/flask-oauthlib/README.rst

 Additional Notes
 ----------------

-We keep a documentation at `flask-oauthlib@readthedocs`_.
+We keep documentation at `flask-oauthlib@readthedocs`_.

 .. _`flask-oauthlib@readthedocs`: https://flask-oauthlib.readthedocs.org

-If you are only interested in client part, you can find some examples in the ``example`` directory.
+If you are only interested in the client part, you can find some examples in the ``example`` directory.

 There is also a `development version <https://github.com/lepture/flask-oauthlib/archive/master.zip#egg=Flask-OAuthlib-dev>`_ on GitHub.